stangreg/Ignitron/README.md

 * Spark Mini
 * Spark GO

+(Note: On Spark 2, Ignitron supports only the first bank of HW presets so far.
+The rest is fully functional.)

 **Ignitron** gives you full control over your Spark Amp:
 * Switch between the four **hardware presets**
 * Switch between **custom saved presets** organized in banks